sapegin/washingcode-book/manuscript/100_Code_style.md

 ];
 ```

-The goal of this style was the same as of trailing commas in the previous section — to make adding new items easier and diffs more readable, but there are no reasons to use this anymore: Internet Explorer 8 was the last browser that didn’t support trailing commas.
+The goal of this style was the same as of trailing commas in the previous section — to make adding new elements easier and diffs more readable, but there are no reasons to use this anymore: Internet Explorer 8 was the last browser that didn’t support trailing commas.

 Another example is [Yoda conditions](https://en.wikipedia.org/wiki/Yoda_conditions), a style where a literal is on the left side of a condition: